harding/old-docs-history-bitcoin.org/_includes/ref_core_rpcs-opqrst.md

 accidentally leaves off a change output, for example, can have a transaction fee dozens or hundreds of times larger than the network norm.
 If *true* is specified, that will be allowed.
-If *false* (the default) the transaction will be rejected with an informative error message.
+If *false* (the default), the transaction will be rejected with an informative error message.

 {% endautocrossref %}